History of the English monarchy: Richard II

 For the next two years, Richard ruled as a tyrant, using extortion to gain forced loans from his subjects.
 The twice-married king was childless and the succession was uncertain.
 The man with the strongest claim was John of Gaunt, whose son and heir was Henry Bolingbroke.
 In 1397, a dispute between Bolingbroke and Thomas Mowbray led to the former's banishment from England for 10 years.
 When John of Gaunt died in 1399, Richard confiscated the Duchy of Lancaster and extended Bolingbroke's banishment for life.

 In May 1399, Richard embarked on a second invasion of Ireland, taking most of his followers with him.
-Bolingbroke returned to England in July with a small force of men but quickly gained the support of powerful nobles, such as Henry Percy, the earl of Northumberland and most powerful man in northern England.
+Bolingbroke returned to England in July with a small force of men but quickly gained the support of powerful nobles, such as Henry Percy, 1st Earl of Northumberland, and most powerful man in northern England.
 Richard returned to England, but his army and supporters rapidly melted away.
 By 2 September, Richard was a prisoner in the Tower.

-On 30 September, an assembly of the House of Lords and House of Commons met in Westminster Hall (later referred to as a convention parliament, it technically was not a parliament because it met without royal authority).
-Richard Scrope, archbishop of York, stated that Richard, who was not present, had agreed to abdicate.
+On 30 September, an assembly of the House of Lords and House of Commons met in Westminster Hall.
+This was technically not a parliament because it met without royal authority, and it was later termed a convention parliament.
+Richard was not present.
+Richard Scrope, archbishop of York, announced that Richard had agreed to abdicate.
 When Thomas Arundel, archbishop of Canterbury, asked if the Lords and Commons accepted this each lord agreed and the Commons shouted their agreement.
 Thirty-nine articles of deposition were read out in which Richard was charged with breaking his coronation oath and violating "the rightful laws and customs of the realm".
 After John Trevor, bishop of St. Asaph, announced Richard's deposition, Bolingbroke gave a speech claiming the Crown.
 The archbishops of Canterbury and York each took one of Bolingbroke's arms and seated him on the empty throne to shouts of acclimation from the Lords and Commons.

 Richard II was not the first English monarch to be deposed; that distinction belongs to Edward II.
 Edward abdicated in favor of his son and heir.
 In Richard's case, the line of succession was deliberately broken by Parliament.
 Historian Tracy Borman writes that this "created a dangerous precedent and made the crown fundamentally unstable."